 Published: December 6, 2017

 Legal Aid Ontario has refined its process for the charges heard separately exception to ensure all new certificate requests meet legal aid eligibility requirements.
 The new process includes answering additional questions to help determine if the new charges meet the criteria when you make a request for a separate certificate through Legal Aid Online.

 As of December 10, Legal Aid Ontario will no longer automatically issue a separate certificate in the following circumstances.

-There are new charges with no likelihood of incarceration.
-New charges only meet the legal eligibility criterial if incarceration is likely.
+- There are new charges with no likelihood of incarceration.
+New charges only meet the legal eligibility criteria if incarceration is likely.

 Contact the Lawyer Service Centre at:

 - 1-866-979-9934 (toll free)